edencehealth/sqlalchemy_omopcdm/README.md

                         and the page from which table descriptions are drawn (default:
                         'https://ohdsi.github.io/CommonDataModel/cdm54.html')
+  --base-ddl-url BASE_DDL_URL
+                        URL template from which the official DDL files should be downloaded from (default: 'https://raw.githubuserco
+                        ntent.com/OHDSI/CommonDataModel/{cdm_version}/inst/ddl
+                        /{cdm_version_short}/{dialect}')
   --base-class-name BASE_CLASS_NAME
                         the name of the base class which the models are all subclasses of (default: 'OMOPCDMModelBase') --base-class-desc BASE_CLASS_DESC
                         the description used for the base class (default:
-                        'Base for OMOP Common Data Model v5.4 Models')
+                        'Base for OMOP Common Data Model v5.4 Models') --cdm-version CDM_VERSION
+                        the OMOP CDM version to generate (default: 'v5.4.1') --cdm-schema CDM_SCHEMA
+                        the name of the OMOP CDM schema within the database on the server (default: 'public')
 ```